cernbox/smashbox/protocol/chunking.md

 File chunking (new generation)
 ====

-This is a work in progress to introduce a better chunking protocol than currently implemented (which has many drawbacks such server keeping the tranfser state implicitly which results poor error recovery possibilities).
+This is a work in progress (July 2016) to introduce a better chunking protocol than currently implemented (which has many drawbacks such server keeping the tranfser state implicitly which results poor error recovery possibilities).

-The specification will be added gradually here based.
+The specification will be added gradually here.

 References